 - What problems am I likely to face?

-Bad Habits that ruin scrum meetings
+Bad Habits that Ruin Scrum Meetings

 Don’t delay the start of the meeting

 Waiting for team members to show before starting the meeting sets a bad precedent.
 It gives the impression that this meeting is not important.
 Also, don’t start the work day with the scrum meeting.
 No work gets done until the meeting starts, which affects productivity.
 Stick to a time and penalize those who join late.

-2. Don’t use scrum meeting as a planning meeting
+Don’t use scrum meeting as a planning meeting

 These meetings should not be used to introduce new ideas or make plans.
 Issues requiring more attention should be taken offline.
 Do not engage in long technical discussion, push these to a parking lot and schedule a time to discuss it later.

-3. Don’t allow the meeting to go off track
+Don’t allow the meeting to go off track

 Ask team members to give a brief description, instead of rambling.
 Set a time limit for each speaker and ask them to share only valuable information with the team.
 You can also use the technique “Walk the board”, where you can discuss each task on the scrum board.
 You can use this sequence to move through all the items: